A dichotomy for minimal hypersurfaces in manifolds thick at infinity: Zero-infinity dichotomy for manifolds thick at infinity

 Now we can repeat that construction for any component of $\partial Y_{\bar{k}}$.
 Consider $Y_{\bar{k}}$ as an element of $\mathbf{I}_{n+1}(B_k;\mathbb{Z}_2)$ and let

-The support of $Z_k$ is non-empty because it contains $N_\Gamma$ and is a compact $(n+1)$-dimensional region with weakly mean convex boundary for $g_k$ ($\partial Z_k$ is not necessarily smooth but is locally the intersection of domains with smooth weakly mean convex boundary).
+The support of $Z_k$ is non-empty because it contains $N_\Gamma$ and is a compact $(n+1)$-dimensional region with weakly mean convex boundary for $g_k$.
+In fact, since the minimization problems for components of $\partial Y_{\bar{k}}$ are independent of one another, the different $\mathcal{R}(\hat{C})$ can a priori intersect each other so $\partial Z_k$ is not necessarily smooth but at least the interior of $\spt(Z_k)$ is locally the disjoint union of intersections of domains with smooth minimal boundary.
 Hence $Z_k$ serves as a barrier domain for the level set flow, which means that if $Y_k$ is the image of $X_k$ by the natural map $X_k\to M$, then by a slight abuse of notations

 Set